I’m bullish on hybrid work.

 But you can set the stage to make it a little bit easier by intentionally creating the environment to invite divergent perspectives.

-One leader used Reflection Point with his team to do just this.
-His objective was a low-stakes way to engage his colleagues to be more open about their challenges, to help each other.
-Reflection Point “lets us come out of our shells, it shakes up the environment so that we can talk about things.”
+One leader recently used Reflection Point with his team to do just this.
+His objective was to engage his colleagues to be more open about their challenges and to help each other more.

-But the practice in challenging each other they experienced in Reflection Point changed the dynamic: “They spoke of their own teams with respect and dignity, truly delving into each person’s behaviors while questioning their own roles as leaders.”
+But something shifted after the session.
+The valuable practice they gained in challenging each other and opening up changed the dynamic: “They started truly delving into each person’s behaviors while questioning their own roles as leaders.”
 The leader added, “one of my guys asked [the group] for advice.
 He wouldn’t have done that before.”

-We’ve learned from our work that opportunities to practice speaking up and addressing uncomfortable challenges are critical precursors to tackling problems as they arise.
-Creating these opportunities can take many forms, but must share the following three attributes:
+We’ve seen this again and again.
+Practice speaking up and addressing uncomfortable challenges are critical precursors to tackling problems as they arise.
+Creating these opportunities to get this practice can take many forms, but requires three things:

 - Make it low stakes: don’t put people on the spot and ask them to take a risk.
 They won’t.